willykc/templ/README.md

 Templ includes by default a number of [custom template functions](Editor/TemplFunctions.cs).
 Templ will log an error when custom template function names collide, and will not render any template until custom template function name duplicates are removed.

+`Assert` is one of the default custom template functions in Templ.
+It allows to assert any boolean condition in templates and show a specific error message when the condition is not met.

 ## Coding guidelines

 This repository follows [these coding guidelines](https://github.com/raywenderlich/c-sharp-style-guide).